Best video conferencing apps and software

 Reasons to avoid

 Cisco Webex Meetings has made some strong moves by revising its free tier and reducing pricing.
-The free tier no longer has a time restriction and it now allows for up to 100 participants with support for five actively-streaming videos.
+The free tier comes with a 40-minute limit per meeting it now allows for up to 100 participants.
 You get most of the compelling paid features like screen sharing, interactive whiteboards, messaging, multimedia sharing, and the Q&A, polling and Raise Hand features.

 3. BlueJeans